 - Update your Fellowship training status with AOA Postdoctoral Education.

-- Program Director’s Report: A copy of the fellowship training certificate and a letter of recommendation from your program director.
+- Program Director’s Report: Letter of training verification from your program director.

 - Proof of an active medical license.